Sign up to our mailing list to discover the future of beauty and wellness.

 Saffron could be an indispensable addition to the wellbeing toolkit of women who struggle with hormone imbalance.

 Even the smell of saffron (and even diluted to the point that women did not know they were smelling anything at all) has been shown to have a significant impact on hormone levels.
-In one study, the result of just twenty minutes of smelling indiscernible quantities of saffron was shown to decrease the women’s cortisol levels and increase their estrogen levels.
+In one study, the result of just twenty minutes of smelling indiscernible quantities of saffron was shown to decrease the women’s cortisol levels and increase their oestrogen levels.

 Furthermore, some studies have been able to demonstrate saffron’s role in treating the symptoms of PMS in women of reproductive age.
 Supplementing with 30mg of saffron daily reduced the frequency and severity of PMS symptoms including irritability, headaches, cravings, and abdominal pain.